Assisted suicide: Australia

 Laws regarding assisted suicide in Australia are a matter for state and territory governments.
-Physician assisted suicide is currently legal in all Australian states: New South Wales, Victoria, South Australia, Western Australia, Tasmania and Queensland.
-It remains illegal in all Australian territories, however the Australian Capital Territory plans to legalise this by 2024, and the Northern Territory is holding an investigation due to report in 2024.
+Physician assisted suicide is currently legal in all Australian states and territories: New South Wales,Victoria,South Australia, Western Australia,Tasmania,Queensland,Australian Capital Territory,and the Northern Territory.

 Under Victorian law, patients can ask medical practitioners about assisted suicide, and doctors, including conscientious objectors, should refer to appropriately trained colleagues who do not conscientiously object.
 Health practitioners are restricted from initiating conversation or suggesting VAD to a patient unprompted.

 Physician assisted suicide was legal in the Northern Territory for a short time under the Rights of the Terminally Ill Act 1995, until this law was overturned by the Federal Parliament which also removed the ability for territories to pass legislation relating to assisted dying, however this prohibition was repealed in December 2022 with the passing of Restoring Territory Rights Act 2022.
 The highly controversial 'Euthanasia Machine', the first invented voluntary assisted dying machine of its kind, created by Philip Nitschke, utilised during this period is presently held at London's Science Museum.